 Leaders start with the customer and work backwards.
 They work vigorously to earn and keep customer trust.
 Although leaders pay attention to competitors, they obsess over customers.

-The principal does not bias engineers toward any particular technology or pattern.
-Likewise, it doesn't create a cognitive bias toward an approach.
+The principle does not bias engineers toward any particular technology or pattern.
+Likewise, it doesn’t create a cognitive bias toward an approach.
 However, it does bias thinking toward the deep compilation of use cases.
 In short, it keeps the focus on the product, not the process.

 Leaders expect and require innovation and invention from their teams and always find ways to simplify.
 They are externally aware, look for new ideas from everywhere, and are not limited by “not invented here”.
 Because we do new things, we accept that we may be misunderstood for long periods of time.